 The repayments for a bridging loan can be rolled up until the end of the loan term, whether it is 3,6, 12 or 24 months – and this can be very useful for cash flow and to avoid paying interest in the short term.

 However, the longer you have the loan open, the more interest that will start to accrue over time.
 There is usually the option to repay early, but depending on how soon it is (less than 3 months) or the terms of the lender, this may or may not incur a fee.
+This bridging loan calculator will give you an estimate of the interest costs and fees involved.

 Make Sure You Have an Exit Strategy To Avoid Repossession